minagawah/solid-principles-crockford/docs/oop/3_liskov_substitution.md

 #### (a) BEFORE

 This is a program for managing employees.
-Although accountants may be good at using Excel sheets, often a time, developers are not.
+While accountants are good at using Excel sheets, often a time, developers are not.
 You will need to design the program so that it will not break.

 ##### Assignment